NativeScript/docs-v7/docs/ui/professional-ui-components/controls/Calendar/Styling/day-view.md

 ---
-title: Day view mode styling
+title: Day view mode
 page_title: RadCalendar day view mode styling | Progress NativeScript UI Documentation
 description: A day view mode style customization guide page for RadCalendar for NativeScript.
 slug: calendar-dayview-styling
-tags: radcalendar, cell, styling, day, calendar, cells
+tags: radcalendar, cell, styling, day, calendar, cells, nativescript, professional
 position: 13
 publish: true
 ---

-# Styling: Day view
+# Calendar Day View Styling

 In order to apply custom style for this mode, you need to initialize the `dayViewStyle` property of `RadCalendar` with instance of `CalendarDayViewStyle`.
 To apply custom style to the cells that are displayed at the top you can use the same properties as in the [styling of the month view]({% slug calendar-monthview-styling %} "Read more about styling in Month view mode").
 Additionally the `CalendarDayViewStyle` has `dayEventsViewStyle` and `allDayEventsViewStyle` .